robert-hh/micropython/ports/w60x/README.md

 MicroPython port to the W60X
 =============================

 W60X is an embedded Wi-Fi SoC chip which is complying with IEEE802.11b/g/n international standard and which supports multi interface, multi protocol.
 It can be easily applied to smart appliances, smart home, health care, smart toy, wireless audio & video, industrial and other IoT fields.
 This SoC integrates Cortex-M3 CPU, Flash, RF Transceiver, CMOS PA, BaseBand.
 It applies multi interfaces such as SPI, UART, GPIO, I2C, PWM, I2S, 7816.
-It applies multi encryption and decryption protocol such as PRNG/SHA1/MD5/RC4/DES/3DES/AES/CRC/RSA.
+It applies multi encryption and decryption protocols such as PRNG/SHA1/MD5/RC4/DES/3DES/AES/CRC/RSA.

 This is an experimental port of MicroPython to the WinnerMicro W60X microcontroller.